kendoriddy/bugs-hide-and-seek/README.md

 # portfolio-website

->This project is my personal portfolio website built at Microverse to showcase my projects and skills.
+>This is a demo project to demonstrate bug hunting and debugging.

 ![screenshot](./assets/images/preview.png)